 Drivers can expect to improve their understanding of:

-- Traction and poor road conditions
+- Handling traction and poor road conditions

-- How to deal with aggressive drivers
+- Deal with aggressive drivers

 - Managing hills and curves